curriculeon/spring.jekyll_projecttemplate/README.md

-# Spring Boot Project Template
+# Project Template - Spring Boot & Jekyll Integration
 * **Objective** - The purpose of this repository is to create a standard template to clone from when creating new spring boot projects.

 ## How to use